Biktarvy® (BIC/FTC/TAF)

 Study 4030 safety through Week 4810

 A safety analysis was not conducted in the subgroup of participants with INSTI-R at baseline.
 In the overall safety analysis, the most commonly reported AEs reported by ≥10% in either group were nasopharyngitis, diarrhea, and URTI.
-Drug-related AEs occurring at ≥2% in either group were diarrhea and headache.
+Drug-related AEs occurring in ≥2% in either group were diarrhea and headache.
 Six participants (2%) in each arm discontinued the study because of AEs.

-Switching to BIC/FTC/TAF was noninferior to continuing the baseline regimen of 2 NRTIs plus a third agent by FDA Snapshot analysis at the Week 24 primary endpoint.11 High rates of virologic suppression were maintained through Week 72 in BIC/FTC/TAF and delayed‑switch arms (99% and 100%, respectively, in a missing=excluded analysis).12
+Switching to BIC/FTC/TAF was noninferior to continuing the baseline regimen of 2 NRTIs plus a third agent by FDA Snapshot analysis at the Week 24 primary endpoint.11 High rates of virologic suppression were maintained through Week 72 in the BIC/FTC/TAF and delayed‑switch arms (99% and 100%, respectively, in a missing=excluded analysis).12

-Resistance Category | Cumulative Baseline Genotype (n=468) |
+Resistance Category, n (%) | Cumulative Baseline Genotype (n=468) |

-Primary INSTI-R, n (%) | 11 (2) |
+Primary INSTI-R | 11 (2) |

-Y143C/H | 4 (1)b |
+Y143C/H | 4 (1)a |

-Q148H/K/R | 3 (1)b |
+Q148H/K/R | 3 (1)a |

-Secondary INSTI-R, n (%) | 227 (50) |
+Secondary INSTI-R | 227 (50) |

 M50I | 107 (24) |